Tuition, Fees & Residency

 These fees entitle the student to course instruction, dispensary care for ordinary illnesses and special medical care at nominal rates, the use of the Ambler and Robinson Recreation Centers, free access to the Lawrence and KU transportation bus networks, and admission at reduced prices to most campus events, such as concerts, plays, films, lectures and athletic events.

-For students starting in the Fall 2021 semester, total fees and tuition for the 2021-2022 academic year are $22,769 for a first-year Kansas resident and $28,804 for a first-year nonresident.
+For students starting in the Fall 2023 semester, total fees and tuition for the 2023-2024 academic year are $23,402 for a first-year Kansas resident and $29,739 for a first-year nonresident.
 Summer starters can take a variable number of credits in the first year and tuition will vary accordingly.
+Please note that University tuition is determined by the Kansas Board of Regents each summer and is subject to change each year.

 |Estimated annual expenses||Kansas Resident||Nonresident|